NWarila/Resume/README.md

 -------------------------------------------------------------------------------------------------------------------

 ## Information Systems Security Officer (U.S. Air Force) | Aug.
 2013 – Jan.
 2015
-System administrator/manager responsible for ensuring confidentiality, integrity, and availability of systems and networks and data through the utilization of risk analysis process.
-Responsibilities include obtaining/maintaining Information System accreditation (SSPS/ISSP), integrate disaster recovery/contingency planning, establish a security education, training, and awareness program, create configuration management (CM) process and conduct auditing & network monitoring.
+System administrator/manager responsible for ensuring the confidentiality, integrity, and availability of systems, networks, and data through the utilization of the risk analysis process.
+Responsibilities include obtaining and maintaining Information System accreditation (SSPS/ISSP), integrating disaster recovery and contingency planning, establishing a security education, training, and awareness program, creating a configuration management (CM) process, and conducting auditing and network monitoring.

 | Soft Skills |
 | :----: |